johannegg/Project-2---IT2810/README.md

 For state management we have chosen to use Apollo Local State Management, as this integrated well with our tech-stack.
 We used Apollo's reactive variables to handle states in for example filters, sorting, search terms, favorite songs, and playlists directly on the client side.
 By syncing these variables with sessionStorage and localStorage, we made sure user settings are saved even when you refresh the page.

 We have written component-tests, E2E-tests and API-tests.
-We have used the testing tools Vitest and Cypress.
+To do this, we have used the testing tools Vitest and Cypress.
 Further information about the tests can be found [here](prosjekt2/backend/e2e/README.md).

 ## Running the Project